koacow/predicting-small-business-performance/README.md

 - Exploratory Data Analysis (EDA):
     - Distribution of ratings, reviews, and categories
-    - Temporal trends in business openings and closures
     - Correlation between features such as location, hours, and ratings
 - Visualizations:
     - Bar charts comparing top-performing categories and cities